Heroin Addiction Explained

 Signs your teen is abusing heroin

-Teenagers who are abusing heroin will soon demonstrate a decline in their overall health.
-Their behaviour will also be affected, and the company they keep is likely to change.
+Teenagers who are abusing heroin could soon demonstrate a decline in their overall health.
+Their behaviour may also be affected, and the company they keep is likely to change.
 The most typical signs to look out for include track marks, cuts and bruises from picking at skin, sudden weight loss, a constant runny nose and wearing long-sleeved clothes.
 The teen is likely to become more hostile and agitated, and their mood may swing from euphoric to very low.

 The Short-Term Side Effects of Heroin Abuse

 After this initial high, the user may experience a feeling known as nodding off.
-This is characterised by the alternation between consciousness and unconsciousness and can last for up to an hour.
+This is characterised by the alternation between consciousness and unconsciousness and could last for up to an hour.
 For several hours after administration, the user often feels drowsy, breathing and heart rate is decreased and mental function is blurred.
 Heroin users usually require a dose every six to 12 hours.
 (20)